B-ruben95/Bioinformatic/HW7/README.md

 	fastqc -q -o REPORTS ${TRIMMED1} ${TRIMMED2}
 	@echo "Quality control done"
 ```
-This target will generate a multiqc analysis
+This target runs MultiQC to aggregate the results from FastQC.
 ```bash
 multiqc:
 	micromamba run -n menv multiqc -o READS REPORTS
 	@echo "Multiqc done"
 ```

-This target will clean the directory
+This target cleans up the directories by removing downloaded files.
 ```bash
 clean:
 	rm -rf READS REPORTS ncbi_dataset
 	@echo "All files have been removed"
 ```
-This target will exectute the hold script
+This ensures that these targets are always executed when called, even if files with the same names exist.

 ```bash
 .PHONY: genome stadistics simulate download quality trim multiqc